syxolk/euro2024/README.md

 Additionally, there's a match score factor that is multiplied with the points.

-The [FIFA WorldCup 2022][fifa] is taking place in Qatar from November 20 to December 18.
+The [Uefa Euro 2024][uefa] is taking place in Germany from June 14 to July 14.
 Happy betting!

 ## Install